 1. Hormonal Benefits

-- Stronger core muscles: A 2018 study found that squats activate your core more than most exercises (even planks) [9].
+A 2018 study by the Journal of Human Kinetics found that squats activate your core more than most exercises (even planks) [8].
 To build a stronger back and abs, you must brace your core when squatting.

-- Stronger athletic abilities: Squats are so popular among many athletes because they work out various muscles.
-This makes it a prime exercise for boosting overall athletic ability.
+Squats are popular among many athletes because they work out various muscles, making them a prime exercise for boosting overall athletic ability.

-- Lower risk of injury: When done with proper form, squats strengthen your muscles, bones, tendons, and ligaments.
-According to the American Council of Exercise, this may help reduce injuries [11].
+When done in proper form, squats strengthen your muscles, bones, tendons, and ligaments.
+According to the American Council on Exercise, this may help reduce injuries [10].

 Why Should You Squat With Proper Form?

-You should squat with proper form because it will help you engage multiple muscle groups efficiently and prevent unnecessary injuries.
+You should squat with proper form because it is essential to engage muscles effectively and prevent injuries that can hinder your progress.

 With injuries, you’re highly likely to miss out on heavy workouts that can further your progress.